locktober/locktober.github.com/graphics_assets.md

 Graphics assets that you may find useful when creating own calendars, sign, tshirts, cards...

+Check **variations** of assets!
 When you click on any asset, you will see more details and quiet often they have multiple variations.
 You can download those files directly from gallery.

 <!-- todo: https://stackoverflow.com/a/9976309 to adjust size of iframe -->